-Not every website, however, is optimally designed for use by web surfers with visual impairments.
+Not every website, however, is optimally designed for use by people with visual impairments.
 When a website is built without regard to proper web design, they become inaccessible by people with vision loss who use access technology.

 Everyone Benefits From Accessible Websites